cassandraoid/SFMeetupLocations/README.md

 # SFMeetupLocations
-Locations that are open to hosting various meetups with info on capacity.
+Locations in San Francisco willing to host tech meetups for free with capacity and address.

+Company -- Capacity -- Location (NDA -- company requires and NDA to be signed by guests)

-Iron. io - 120 - Address 288 7th St.
+Iron. io - 120 - 288 7th St.

+Heroku - 100 - 650 7th t.